-• 3-opt move:
+3-opt move:

-- k-opt move - Lin-Kernighan-heuristics (LKH) is a combination of 2-opt, 3-opt, and rare k-opt moves (remember, still state-of-the-art to solve
+- k-opt move - Lin-Kernighan-heuristics (LKH) is a combination of 2-opt, 3-opt, and rare k-opt moves (recall, still state-of-the-art to solve TSP)

 Observe: local search methods can be used in any other optimization algorithm in order to (try to) converge to a local minimum.
-That is exactly what LKH (well H for Helsgaun, the very good implementation) does.
+That is exactly what LKH (Lin-Kernighan-Helsgaun, the very good implementation) does.
 However:

-- Can all tours be reached with 2-opt moves? (when starting with a certain initial tour) - There are worst case scenarios where the 2-opt heuristics has exponential runtime until convergence. - What about 3-opt, or k-opt, moves?
+- Can all tours be reached with 2-opt moves? (when starting with a certain initial tour) ...still an open question - There are worst case scenarios where the 2-opt heuristics has exponential runtime until convergence. - What about 3-opt, or k-opt, moves? ...still an open question

-- start with a feasible solution (e.g., with some heuristics) - search for possibilities to improve the current solution (e.g., search in the neighborhood) - if we can improve: choose one, the best or a random one. - if we cannot improve (i.e., trapped at a minimum): - search for possibilities to worsen the current solution - if we can escape: try again improvements - if we cannot escape: jump to another feasible solution psm: point set match for proteins
+- start with a feasible solution (e.g., with some heuristics) - search for possibilities to improve the current solution (e.g., search in the neighborhood) - if we can improve: choose one, the best or a random one. - if we cannot improve (i.e., trapped at a minimum): - search for possibilities to worsen the current solution - if we can escape: try again improvements - if we cannot escape: jump to another feasible solution psm: point set match for proteins searching a 3D-structure (34 atoms) in a protein (50000 atoms)